leaen/localtrader/README.md

-# localtrader
+# Local trader
-Implementation of an exchange and trading bots with websockets
+Implementation of an exchange and trading bots with websockets.